GetMetaMap/metamap-android-sdk/docs/mati_android_sdk.md

-In case you don't use MatiButton you can set primary buttons color and their text color with metadata
+In you don't use `MatiButton`, you can set the buttons' primary color and text color with metadata:

 key: `buttonColor`
 value: parsed color-int value